 AdSense sends the deduction amount back to advertisers to compensate them for potentially invalid impressions and clicks.
-Advertisers see credits in their AdWords accounts similar to the AdSense deductions (also known as AdSense clawbacks).
+Advertisers see credits in their AdWords accounts similar to the AdSense deductions.
 Since AdWords advertisers almost exclusively pay per click it is important for Google to make sure clicks are intentional as explained below.

 Here’s an example of how AdSense deductions affect actual earnings: